📚Northern Lights Season Guide

 Under the aurora oval

-Best time to see aurora borealis during peak northern lights season with vibrant green aurora over snowy Fairbanks landscape
+Best time to see northern lights in winter — vivid green aurora over snowy Fairbanks landscape

 December – February

-Spring equinox aurora borealis forecast showing dramatic purple and green northern lights over frozen Alaska lake
+Spring equinox aurora storms producing dramatic purple and green northern lights over frozen Alaska lake

 • Warmer viewing temps (0°F to 20°F)